Aberavon: History

-From 1832 Aberavon had belonged to the Swansea parliamentary district of boroughs, uniting with Kenfig, Loughor, Neath and Swansea to return one member; since 1918 it has had its own UK parliament constituency.
+From 1832 Aberavon had belonged to the Swansea parliamentary district of boroughs, uniting with Kenfig, Loughor, Neath and Swansea to return one member; from 1918 to 2024 it had its own UK parliament constituency.
+Starting in 2024 it was part of the Aberafan Maesteg constituency.
 Its most famous MP was Ramsay MacDonald.
 Sir Geoffrey Howe, who although born locally never represented the town in the House of Commons, chose as his peerage title Lord Howe of Aberavon.
 Since 1999 it has had its own Welsh Assembly constituency.

 Aberavon hosted the National Eisteddfod in 1932 and 1966.

 Sport

 Aberavon RFC are a rugby union team, and play in the Welsh Premier Division.

 Aberavon Quins RFC are a rugby union club based at Harlequin Road and play their rugby in the WRU Division Two West league.

 Aberavon Green Stars RFC are a rugby club based in Sitwell Way Aberavon.

 Afan Lido F.C. is a football team, playing in Cymru South.

 One of Aberavon's rugby league clubs is called the Aberavon Fighting Irish and play in the Welsh Conference Premier.

 Aberavon & Port Talbot Golf Club (now defunct) was founded in 1905.
 The course closed following WW2 and the land was used for housing.